TrudAX/denistrunin-blog/src/posts/xpptools-devglobal/index.md

 You can download this class using the following link https://github.com/TrudAX/XppTools/blob/master/DEVCommon/DEVCommon/AxClass/DEV.xml

-If you know some other helpful functions fill free to create a GitHub pull request or write a comment.
+If you know some other helpful functions feel free to create a GitHub pull request or leave a comment.